Please contact Department Adjutant David Bellis at firstname.lastname@example.org for help.

 Department will provide 2 free welcome to our purple heart community road signs for any city or county, extra signs will cost $40 each.

-We just ask you work with your county veteran service officer, to have them send out invites to the ceremony to every purple heart veteran in the community and, also include our free membership form.
+We just ask you work with your county veteran service officer, to have them send out invites to the ceremony to every purple heart veteran in the community and, also include our membership form.

 After please send us a copy of the proclamation.